 She finds joy writing and teaching in several genres, including: poetry, creative nonfiction, flash fiction, flash nonfiction, photography, and instructional/craft articles about the writing process.
 She likes creating prose and poetry about both historical and modern times.

-Her still-life, landscape, and nature photography has been featured on literary magazine covers, on books of poetry, and as cover art for a nonfiction book.
+Her still-life, architectural, and nature photography has been featured on literary magazine covers, on books of poetry, and as cover art for a nonfiction book.
+She sells prints of her work at Write Path Productions.
 She is a winner of Brain Mill Press's Mineral Point Photography Call.

 In her free time, she collects quotes, books, and shoes; learns about still-life photography and the Tiny-House movement; and travels to spend time with her darling nieces.